MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 In this illustration:

-- Sensors installed on AD DS domain controllers and Active Directory Certificate Services (AD CS) servers parse logs and network traffic and send them to Microsoft Defender for Identity for analysis and reporting.
+- Sensors installed on AD DS domain controllers and AD CS servers parse logs and network traffic and send them to Microsoft Defender for Identity for analysis and reporting.
-- Sensors can also parse Active Directory Federation Services (AD FS) authentications for third-party identity providers and when Microsoft Entra ID is configured to use federated authentication (the dotted lines in the illustration).
+- Sensors can also parse AD FS authentications for third-party identity providers and when Microsoft Entra ID is configured to use federated authentication (the dotted lines in the illustration).
 - Microsoft Defender for Identity shares signals to Microsoft Defender XDR.

 Defender for Identity sensors can be directly installed on the following servers: